Net Worth

 At her second Winter Olympics appearance, Lindsey Vonn earned the second-best time during her first practice run.
 However, on her second run, she crashed and had to be evacuated by helicopter to the nearest hospital.
 While she had a bruised hip and was in great pain, Vonn still competed in the games and finished eighth overall.

 Although she did not win first place, her determination and performance earned her the U.S. Olympic Spirit Award.
-Vonn then earned a silver medal at the super-G and downhill races at the 2007 World Championships in Åre, Sweden.
+Vonn then earned silver medals in the super-G and downhill at the 2007 World Championships in Åre, Sweden.

 World Cups & Olympics

 Now one of the most successful athletes in the sport, Lindsey Vonn continues to set records and win medals.
-In 2008, she won the World Cup title, becoming the second American woman to achieve that feat.
+In 2008, she won the World Cup title, becoming the second American woman to do so.

 The following year, Vonn again became the World Cup champion, breaking the record for 18 World Cup victories.
 Vonn also set the American single-season record of nine World Cup wins and became the first American woman to win the world super-G title.
 She was awarded the Skieur d’Or Award by the International Association of Ski Journalists for her performances.